 How safe is gorilla trekking

 When for a gorilla tour, most travelers ask how safe it is to be with mountain gorillas in the jungle.
-This is a very important question especially for the first time travelers who have never been in presence of wild animals in the jungle.
-Its obvious that lots of imaginations run through the minds of all travelers while planning for gorilla safaris wondering how the experience will be and their safety in presence of the silverback.
-However despite the wild nature of mountain gorillas, travelers are assured of a safe and enjoyable interaction with mountain gorillas in their natural habitats.
+This is a very important question especially for the first time travelers who have never been in the presence of wild animals in the jungle.
+It’s obvious that lots of imaginations run through the minds of all travelers while planning for gorilla safaris wondering how the experience will be and their safety in presence of the silverback.
+However, despite the wild nature of mountain gorillas, travelers are assured of safe and enjoyable interaction with mountain gorillas in their natural habitats.
 Mountain gorillas share 98% of human genes, which make them people’s closest relatives after the chimpanzees.
 Their social behaviors and character imply that mountain gorillas are with no doubt of a human gene, very peaceful animals and calm unless they are disturbed.
-To ensure safety therefore, travelers are given gorilla trekking rules and regulations, which they must follow and keep for their safety and for the safety of mountain gorillas.
+To ensure safety, therefore, travelers are given gorilla trekking rules and regulations, which they must follow and keep for their safety and for the safety of mountain gorillas.

 Keep a distance of seven meters